kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 5. Find all employees with a middle name.

-6. Find all active employees with salary between $50,000 and $80,000.
+6. Find all active employees with BaseSalary between $50,000 and $80,000.

 #### Exercise 1.3: Advanced Filtering
 Write queries to: